TechNickAI/AICodeBot/README.md

 ### AI-Assisted Git Commit

 `aicodebot commit` will run pre-commit for you to check syntax, and then generate a commit message for you based on the changes you've made.
+In about as much effort as typing "fix bug" for the commit message, you will get a high quality commit message that describes the change.
 It will also commit the changes for you once everything checks out.

 ### AI-Assisted Code Review

 `aicodebot review` will run a code review on your code and suggest improvements.
 By default it will look at [un]staged changes, and you can also supply a specific commit hash to review.
-It also suggests best practices for code improvement.
+It's goal is to suggest how to make the code better, and we've found that it often teaches us new things about our code.
+It's not perfect, but it's a great way to get a second set of robot eyes on your code.

 ### AI-Assisted Debugging

 `aicodebot debug $command` will run the command and capture the log message.
-It will then try to figure out what's going on from the error message and suggest a fix.
+It will pass the error message, stack trace, comand output, etc. to the AI and respond with some suggestions on how to fix it.
+It saves a trip to stackoverflow in a separate window, allowing you to stay in terminal with all the context.

 ### AI-Assisted Code Creation (Work in Progress)